rtmcg/p3dl.github.io/documentation/prusa_training/prusa_manual.md

 2. If a filament is loaded, select "Unload Filament."
     * Follow the instructions, and pull out the filament when it tells you to.
+    * Do not let go of the end of the filament!
+Immediately secure it to the holes in the side walls of the spool.
+If you let go of the end it may snarl up, which will cause problems for the next person using the spool.

 3. Select the filament you want to load, and put it on the filament arm above the printer.
     * Make sure that the filament is not looped around itself and is snag free.
+If you are concerned that this happened, come and talk to the TA or Robert Turner.

 4. Clip the end of the filament off such that it has a fresh cleaved end.
+Throw away all scraps.

 5. On the printer select "Load Filament".

 6. Follow the instructions, inserting the filament when it tells you to do so.

 7. The printer will then extrude some filament to clean the nozel, and will ask if the correct color is printing.
-    * If yes, press yes.
+    * If yes, press "yes".
-    * If no, press no, and it will run some more filament through.
+    * If no, press "no", and it will run some more filament through.

 ## Closing Remarks
 Remember, this is a brief outline of the printing procedure.
 If you have any reccomendations or additions that you think should be made, let us know.

 You may encounter some errors while printing (print falls off of heating bed, interruption, broken filament).
 If these happen, either check the FAQs on the website, or consult the Prusa documentation for the printer.
+Please inform us of any failed prints and any problems with the printer.
+We aim to improve the printer services and strive to provide reliable rinting.

 Log any issues or any major changes that you make, and stop printing immediately if a serious issue arises.
+Use software controls to cancel a print job.
+Do not just turn off the printer as this will stop the cooling fan to the filament, which may overheat.